NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 {P2_z - P1_z \over \Delta \theta_i} \\
 \end{bmatrix}
 $$
-Still don't understand how this is then related to the target effector position, as P is the current location of the end effector of the chain...

- Implementation test ...
+###### Perturbation based Jacobian Matrix Implementation test

 So we need to gather each joints, DOF perturbation's resulting end effector position, when accumulated along the joint chain hierarchy.
 This involves using the recursive traversal approach from before, but now we need to do it for each joints, degree of freedom, we update joint positions as we go (although it could be faster not too I guess as the non perturbed joint positions, should be the same as the joint positions currently are) until we get back to the end site, after each call we collect the new end_site of the chain (end effector) position with each perturbed angle / dof per joint, and gather them into an array to define $P_2 - P_1 \over \Delta \theta_i$ for each Jacobian entry / column per joint dof.

+Actually yeah DO not modify Joint positions unless they are the perturbed joint, we also need to reset all joints after each call, to their original un-perturbed WS positions before doing the next joint,DOF perturbation.

-I eval each joint at a time, for all 3 of its DOFs, then querying each component of $P_2$ after the perturbation to form the column of the Jacobian, the Jacobian could be constructed within this func, or I just return the resulting perturbed end effector positions for each column and then use it for $P_2 - P_1 \over \Delta \theta_i$ element wise construction per column of Jacobian in a separate MFunc.
+I eval each joint at a time, for all 3 of its DOFs, then querying each component of $P_2$ after the perturbation to form the column of the Jacobian, the Jacobian could be constructed within this func, or I just return the resulting perturbed end effector positions for each column and then use it for $P_2 - P_1 \over \Delta \theta_i$ element wise construction per column of Jacobian in a separate function.

+Remember that each column is a single DOF of the joint, not a single joint, as we want each DOF with respect to each effector position component (hence we only change the effector position component on each row within the col, the DOF its differentiated against (and thus perturbed by) remains the same).

+Problem is, the Traversal function starts from root, and will continually evaluate the whole joint hierarchy, not just the chain, so Maybe I can replace the current traversal recursive logic, with an iterative approach, seen as we have a bounded joint chain defined anyway.